Ehsan70/Mininet_LINC_script/POX_iControl_LINC-OE.md

 Then the tutorial would run couple of experminets.
 After the experminet the tutorial talkes about the details of the network and what is goingt on under the hood.

 <b>Notations: </b>
  - `>` means the linuc command line <br>
  - `iControl>` Means the iControll command line

+> Before we start have a look at the image at the end of this file to get a sense of what the topology will be.

 # 1. setting up the optical network #
  a.
 Run iControl:
  ```shell